 Don’t get some no-name CBD Gummy, Tincture, or Capsule at a gas station or a convenience store, and expect brand-name performance.
 Not happening.
 Not a prayer.

-For example; People sometimes make the mistake of buying CBD Tinctures or Gummies from a Gas Station/Donut Stand/Water Ice Stand.
-We’ve all seen them and maybe you’ve even stopped in one, or two.
+For example; People sometimes make the mistake of buying a CBD Oil Tincture or Gummies from a Gas Station/Donut Stand/Water Ice Stand.
+We’ve all seen them and maybe you’ve even stopped in one or two.

-Consider this; You’re trying to get healthier. and these guys are selling some off-brand of CBD across the aisle from someone scooping Vanilla-Coconut-Root Beer water ice into a non-recycled plastic cup.
+Consider this; You’re trying to get healthier. and these guys are selling some off-brand CBD Gummy across the aisle from someone scooping Vanilla-Coconut-Root Beer water ice into a non-recycled plastic cup.